George Raft: Return to filmmaking

 In July 1958, Raft was offered a role in his first film in four years, Some Like It Hot (1959), playing a gangster.
 Because of Marilyn Monroe's tardiness on set, the job turned into 16 weeks of work before Raft was able to appear in Jet Over the Atlantic (1959).
 The success of Some Like It Hot did not lead to a comeback, but Raft subsequently appeared as a casino owner in the Rat Pack movie Ocean's 11 (1960), and he appeared in a cameo role as himself in The Ladies Man (1961).
 In Britain, he appeared in Two Guys Abroad (1962), a film intended as a pilot for a television series, and back in Hollywood had small roles in For Those Who Think Young and The Patsy (both 1964).

 In 1965, Raft was convicted of income-tax evasion.
-He pled guilty to one count and was fined $2,500.
+He pleaded guilty to one count and was fined $2,500.
 The following year, he testified in front of a New York grand jury about organized-crime financial transactions.